Dreamyfox768/Programming-Projects/Reading_Corner/readme.md

 # If you are a reader like myself, this is for us!
+MVP design
 - Book collection
 - Reading progress
 - Search with title or author